kevintorch/PermissionLauncher/README.md

 # Android Permission Launcher

-Easily Request permission with all the recommendations. e.g. rationale check with shouldShowRequestPermissionRationale .
+Easily Request permission with all the recommended ways. e.g. rationale check with shouldShowRequestPermissionRationale .

 ### Installation